 Reflective Practice in Israel/Palestine is a chance for students to deepen their understanding of the complex reality of a conflict at the heart of the field today.
 Students will be exposed to and engaged in ongoing peacebuilding interventions between Palestinians and Israelis, incorporating people at all levels of society.
-As they engage in this experience, students will be given the chance to reflect on what it means to be a practitioner and encounter the integration of theory, research, and practice.
+As they take part in this experience, participants will reflect on what it means to be a practitioner and will encounter the integration of theory, research, and practice.
 Dr. Fakhira Halloun travels with students for eight days over winter break and teaches the class on the ground in Israel and Palestine.
 Dr. Marc Gopin lectures virtually throughout the course and leads discussions with the students.
 Both professors work with the students as they process this unique experience.

-The program is a combination of intensive classroom study, speakers from the local region, exploration of famous holy sites, and extensive field experience engaging communities across the spectrum of Israel and Palestine day and night.
+The program is a combination of intensive classroom study, speakers from the local region, exploration of holy sites, and extensive field experience, engaging communities across the spectrum of Israel and Palestine day and night.
 This experience will be an integration of new theoretical approaches to peacebuilding in a uniquely intractable conflict where CRDC has innovated a direct intervention of social justice practice, study, and engagement.

 This is a graduate-level course that is also open to highly motivated undergraduate students, including non-Mason students and non-students.
 Graduate students can take the course as CONF 620 or 695.
 Undergraduates will register for the course as CONF 385 (other options may be available – check with your advisor or email firstname.lastname@example.org

 Students will choose one 3-credit course during the application process.
 Non-students can enroll in the class as a professional development seminar.